sbt/website/src/reference/04-Detailed-Topics/03-Dependency-Management/03-Library-Management.md

 This will use the right jar for the dependency built with the version of Scala that you are currently using.
 If you get an error while resolving this kind of dependency, that dependency probably wasn't published for the version of Scala you are using.
-See `Cross-Build` for details.
+See [Cross Build][Cross-Build] for details.

 Ivy can select the latest revision of a module according to constraints you specify.
 Instead of a fixed revision like `"1.6.1"`, you specify